Xiaobonor/Everly-Backend-API/docs/frontend-guide.md

 - `video`: Video entries with URLs
 - `location`: Location-only entries
 - `mixed`: Entries with multiple content types

-## Authentication Flow

-### Google OAuth Flow

-1. **Frontend Initiates Login**:
-   - Direct the user to Google's OAuth authorization page
-   - Include your client ID, redirect URI, and requested scopes

-2. **User Authenticates with Google**:
-   - User grants permission to your application

-3. **Google Redirects Back**:
-   - Google redirects to your redirect URI with an authorization code

-4. **Exchange Code for Token**:
-   - Send the authorization code to `/api/v1/auth/google`
-   - Backend exchanges the code for a Google access token
-   - Backend verifies the token with Google and retrieves user info
-   - Backend creates or updates the user record
-   - Backend generates a JWT token and returns it to the frontend

-5. **Frontend Stores Token**:
-   - Store the JWT token securely
-   - Include it in the Authorization header for authenticated requests

 ## Error Handling